RCN-ECS/rcn-ecs.github.io/trainees.md

     email:
  - name: Margaret Campbell
     img: /img/people/Margaret-Campbell.png
     desc: Undergraduate at University of Maine.
 Participated in Virtual Lab Training Program in 2020-2021 with Dr. Randall Hughes.
-Pursuing a Masters in fisheries management with the goal of working in policy.
+Pursuing a Master's in fisheries management with the goal of working in policy.
     website: https://joshua-stoll.com/people/
     url:
     github: